 - Intellectual property questions should be directed to the INVO office.

-- Students are entitled to one appointment per legal issue.
+- Eligible students are entitled to one appointment per legal issue.

 - Each appointment is up to one hour in length.

-- If the student’s matter requires further legal assistance, the office will advise the student to retain an attorney to handle the student’s matter to completion.
+- If the matter requires further legal assistance, you will be advised to retain an attorney to handle the matter to completion.